OTF vs. TTF Font: What’s the Difference, and Which One’s Better?

 • Small caps: The fonts allow small caps, which are smaller versions of uppercase letters.
 Designers often use them for stylistic purposes or to highlight specific parts of a text.

-• Alternate characters: OTF provides numerous character options, such as swashes, stylistic alternates and decorative forms.
+• Alternate characters: OTF contains over 65,000 glyphs, which allows for one font file to provide numerous alternate characters, such as swashes, stylistic alternates and decorative forms.
 This lets designers personalize their work to fit the project’s style and tone.

 • Fraction support: OpenType fonts can display fractions as single characters, resulting in cleaner, more professional-looking text.